NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

             - **Warning**: If the `--profiles` option is absented, it will load all bots in profile config by default.
    2. **Advanced Configurations (optional)**
       If you want to access more advanced configs, you can edit `mc.bot.config.json`.
+      Every single config option is equilibrium to option that defined by command line, and all config value including unrecognized option will be parsed, so you can add your customize config options.
       An example for configuring this file:
       ```json
        {